-Archaeologists working at the site of the Great Basilica, the largest early Christian church found in Bulgaria – believed to date from between the fourth and fifth centuries – have […]
+Archaeologists working at the site of the Great Basilica in Plovdiv, the largest early Christian church found on the Balkans, have uncovered a fragment of a mediaeval mural believed to […]

 September marks the closing phase of Bulgaria’s annual archaeology season, but the month did not disappoint as digs exposed a Roman-era public b ...